cxxzcc/myNotes/算法/ap.md

 	* Java forbids non-final free variables in anonymous inner classes.
 * Other languages (e.g., Scheme, Haskel, Common Lisp) implement environments with indefinite extent.

+Solution
+* (the Common Lisp way– labels)
+	* Creates the scope for the function name (temporarily binding it to some value).
+	* Creates the function inside that scope.
+	* Modifies the binding of the function name to point to the function.
+* (the Scheme way– define)
+	* Creates an empty scope.
+	* Creates the function inside that scope.
+	* Modifies the scope, adding a new binding from the function name to the function.